 Forklifts, also known as lift trucks, are widely used in construction sites, warehouses and factories.
 The main function of a forklift is to load and transport heavy equipment and materials.
 Unfortunately sometimes there are accidents on a forklift and that is why forklift accident lawyers exist.
 Forklift drivers need proper training on how to operate the truck safely, how to load cargo and how to alert others who are within close proximity to the truck so as to prevent accidents that may lead to injuries and even death.

 Victims of forklift accidents may be able to recover damages.
-If you or a loved one has been injured, you can call one of our San Diego personal injury attorneys to ensure your legal rights are protected and we will take all the necessary steps to get the maximum compensation for your case.
+If you or a loved one has been injured, you can call one of our San Diego personal injury and car accident attorneys to ensure your legal rights are protected and we will take all the necessary steps to get the maximum compensation for your case.

 Forklift Safety Issues